-Name’s John and I work with IT in an Educational Organisation.
+Name’s John and I work with IT with a well known Australian Software Development Company in the Education sector.

 I also run a small Web Development/IT Consulting business with clients both local here in Australia and abroad.
 So if you are interested in having a website made or General IT Issues then make sure to get in contact with me via the Contact Page.